-Common reasons for air problems in garrisons are untidiness, dust and drying wet equipment and kit in barracks rooms and closets.
+Common reasons for bad air in garrisons are untidiness, dust and drying wet equipment and kits in barracks rooms and closets.
 The daily cleanness checks that may sometimes seem irritating are carried out for a good reason!
-Also, the ventilation vents must not be covered or adjusted.
 If there is a draft in the room or the ventilation does not work, you must notify your superiors who will contact maintenance.
-In other words, you can help to avoid the most common problems by taking care to keep the barracks clean and by reporting problems that arise.
+Radiator thermostats and ventilation vents must not be covered or adjusted.
+Objects not meant to enter the sewage system (e.g. sinks, toilet bowls and shower facilities) must not be put in there, because they might cause jamming or odours.
+So, you can contribute to the quality of indoor air by keeping your barracks room tidy and reporting any problems observed.